devwaat/blog/README.md

 *  bootstrap (simple styling and layout)

+#### Improvements:

-#### Note: Session variables could be easily externalized when incorporating blog on broader application (i.e. Redux)
++  Session variables could be easily externalized when incorporating blog on broader application (i.e. Redux)
++  Markdown is being rendered within *dangerouslySetInnerHTML*.
+A beter solution would be to use a rich text editor like Draft.js